ConorMcCulloch/purple-rosemary-fdc6a/src/pages/index.md

       into IT.

-      Here you'll find posts about different projects, and other things I'm working on.

       If you'd like to know a little more about me click the button below!
   - type: grid_section
     title: Certifications
     align: center